sansinghsanjay/Image_Bounding_Box_Tool/README.md

 	vii.
 Script will ask that whether you want to continue ("c") or you want to quit ("q").
 If user entered "c", then next image will open, and the all the above steps will repeat.

 ## Environment
-This Python script is developed and tested in Python-3.6.7, Ubuntu-18.04.
+This Python script is developed and tested in Python-3.6.7, Ubuntu-18.04 (OS).